WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Run `files_watch.py` then add file or files to a configured folder. `main:process_files` will process ONLY the added files.

-Each Observer has a Process list of processIDs from `config.json` Processes.
-This Process subset is executed with the passed file(s) parameter.
+Each Observer has a Process list of processIDs from `config.json` Processes collection.
+This Process subset and file(s) are passed to `main:process_files` which overrides configured Process executions.

-When `main:process_files` is passsed parameters it requires a Process list (processID) to execute.
+When `main:process_files` is passed parameters it requires a Process list (processID) to execute.

 Multiple folders and formats can be processed running different Observers with properties for different log formats.